lexa/habitrpg-mozilla/README.md

 - [x] Add Timer to settings page.
 The user can define time, when he is not be punished for visiting vice websites.
 - [x] Add productive websites
 - [x] Add information about money and user level on panel
+- [x] As habitrpg servers are not so fast, stats in panel updates with some delay.
+So it's necessary to show placeholder, while data is loading.
 - [ ] Check Timer Settings